categories

 Use it for intimate moments like stolen glances, heartfelt speeches, or first dances.
 Or accentuates textures like lace on a wedding dress, the intricate details of floral arrangements, or the weathered brick of a historic building.

-Adding Vignettes
+#8 - Adding Vignettes

 Vignettes are a subtle yet impactful way to direct the viewer's attention.
-A gentle darkening of the image edges naturally draws the eye towards the central subject, creating a sense of focus and intimacy.
+A gentle darkening of the image edges naturally draws the eye toward the central subject, creating a sense of focus and intimacy.

 Experiment with the intensity and feathering of your vignettes to achieve a look that complements your overall composition.
 Oval vignette creates a traditional, portrait-style vignette, ideal for timeless wedding photos.
 While a creative vignette helps you bring your artistic vision to life.

-Artistic Effects
+#9 - Artistic Effects

 Wedding photography extends beyond replicating reality.
 Creative filters and overlays offer a playground for artistic exploration.
 A great wedding photography editing technique is to Infuse your photos with a touch of vintage charm with light leaks and film grain textures.